tomvanbraeckel/yamcs.github.com/docs/server/Excel_Specification.md

 	</tr>
 	<tr>
 		<th>parameter name</th>
-		<td>The opsnames of the Parameters contained within this container, one per line after the line defining the opsname.
+		<td>The names of the Parameters or sub-containers contained within this container, one per line after the line defining the name.
 Parameters are defined in the Parameters sheet.
-Note that the first parameter of a packet may not be on the same line as the packet opsname.
-Extension: for the SOLAR Instruments, this column has been extended to mean not only a measurement but also another packet in case the extension mechanism specified above is not enough.</td>
+Note that the first parameter or sub-container may not be on the same line as the container name.</td>
 	</tr>
 	<tr>
 		<th>relpos</th>